 What was at that time an enormous shift in sound, the band was almost completely different than what they’d been doing the last 8-9 years prior.
 You would think every member except Spider had changed but in reality, all that had happened was a percussionist left and a 2nd guitarist came in.
 Suddenly came inclusions on to video game and movie soundtracks, MTV, huge tours, and radio play.
 The unforunate part of the music business when you have that kind of exposure is maybe 20% of all those new fans were actual fans of the band and cared about more than just 1-2 songs.
 Oh well.
 They gained some hardcore fans though, and that’s what matters.

 I’ll never understand the backlash of this album.
 Taking it a step further than “Transform”, they stripped it down all the way and brought PM5K to the bare bones of just hard rock with a punk attitude.
 No electronics.
 No industrialization.
 No loops of any kind.
 Just straight guitars, bass, drums, and a vocalist not giving a fuck.
 What’s not to like…???
 It still sounds like them and it’s raw and real.
-The songs are still as catchy as anything they’ve ever done.
 It’s just a fun ass set of tunes to jam out too.
 Simple as that.

 On a personal note, I listen to this album probably the most.